santhosh-bs22/CineVerse-Ultimate-Movie-Experience/README.md

 ## Experience Tamil Cinema Like Never Before

-**MovieHub** is the go-to platform for discovering and exploring the world of Kollywood (Tamil cinema).
+**CineVerse-Ultimate-Movie-Experience** is the go-to platform for discovering and exploring the world of Kollywood (Tamil cinema).
 Built on **React** with a high-performance **Vite** setup, this application is designed for speed, style, and comprehensive movie details.

 ---